b3n0y/ResolveDevDoc/docs/source/UI_elements_attrb.rst

 ..  topic:: Description

-	This attribute is used to
+	This attribute is used to force tabs to expand or not on Window resize. (default=True)

-..  note:: Not yet tested
+..  code-block:: python

-    ui.Tabbar({ 'Expanding': True })
+    ui.TabBar({ 'ID':'tabbar_1', 'Expanding': False })

+..  image:: images/UI_tabbar_Expanding.png
+	:width: 400px
+	:align: center

 AutoHide
 ^^^^^^^^